Statue of Equality (Ramanuja): Construction

 The foundation stone for the statue was laid by Chinna Jeeyar.
-The statue was expected to be ready by November 2017 and later revised to February 2019.
-Aerosun Corporation, a Nanjing-based company, was contracted in August 2015 for the construction of the statue.
+The statue was expected to be ready by November 2017 and later revised by February 2019.
+Aerosun Corporation, a Nanjing-based company in China, was contracted in August 2015 for the construction of the statue.
 The final design model was 3D scanned and sent to Aerosun Corporation to be built.
 700 tonnes of panchaloha, a five-metal alloy of gold, silver, copper, brass and zinc was used to build the statue.
 It was built in China and later shipped in 1600 individual pieces to India via Chennai Port in 54 shipments.
 Around 60 Chinese specialists including workers, engineers and welders assembled the segments on site.
 The assembly progressed during 2017 and 2018 and took 15 months to complete and was assembled on site in Muchintal, Hyderabad.
 Aerosun Corporation provided a guarantee of 20 years for the golden hue of the statue.

 The base building under the statue named Bhadravedi is 54 ft tall and three-stories high.
 Atop the building lies a lotus of 27 ft in diameter, and is carried by 36 elephants, over which the statue sits.
 The diameter of the lotus represents 24 tattvas, as well as soul, god and the guru.
 The statue has a concrete core which is surrounded by a panchaloha sheet with a thickness varying between 10 mm and 20 mm.
 The base building has a meditation hall where a 54 in statue of Ramunuja made of 120 kg of gold, representing the years he lived, is installed.
 108 divyadesams (model temples), built in stone, surround the statue.

 The statue was inaugurated by Indian Prime Minister Narendra Modi on 5 February 2022.
 The smaller golden statue inside the base building was inaugurated by President Ram Nath Kovind on 13 February 2022.